- Who Are We?

 To join and activate your EAA membership complete the enrollment form.
 Join our aviation community and enjoy these benefits:

-EAA Chapter 240 is an active social community of aviation enthusiasts, promoting general aviation, offering educational workshops (welding, fabric etc) and sponsoring young pilots.
+EAA Chapter 240 is an active social community of aviation enthusiasts, promoting general aviation, offering educational workshops (welding, fabric etc) and encouraging and sponsoring young pilots.
 Members have monthly flying excursions to places of interest.

 Our Hangar, Workshop and Club Room are located at the New Garden Flying Field airport (N57).
 MAP.
 They are first-class and well utilized for the many events, workshops and aircraft construction projects undertaken by members.